Greetings honored 'O and 'El of the Shas'ar'tol Bork'an,

 - Phy'rakmas- The first expansion of the Physsians in an interstellar capacity, this world was settled in 960.M41.
 It is currently being colonized with assistance of the T'au- a joint-species endeavor that will likely help solidify relations.

-- The Veil- located in an unspecified region of space, the Veil houses the surviving Physsian arks, a fall back in case disaster even overtook the Physsians again.
-This area is hidden from all, including the T'au, although it is likely located at the edge of a solar system not too far from Phy'rakos.
-Contact with the fleet is limited, and most Physsians assigned there are of a patient and dour mentality, vetted for loyalty and behavior before being assigned to the fleet-watch that is known as the "Veil-guard".
+- The Veil- existing only in snatched communiques and thin rumors, the "Veil" (as it is known to our intelligence officers) is located in an unspecified region of space, and supposedly houses the surviving Physsian arks, a fall back in case disaster even overtook the Physsian race again.
+This area is hidden from all but the highest ranking Physsians, including the T'au, although it is likely located at the edge of a solar system not too far from Phy'rakos.
+Contact with this fleet is limited, and most Physsians assigned there are believed to be of a patient and dour mentality, vetted for loyalty and behavior before being assigned to the fleet-watch that is known as the "Veil-guard".
+While currently under investigation, the low-risk nature of this fleet has meant almost all the resources it requires are being diverted to more pressing matters.

 (Further data will be updated when available...aka To be Continued...)